LamaBleu/moRFeus_GUI/README.md

 A simple tool to control your moRFeus device from your Linux-computer or Raspberry Pi

-Designed only for moRFeus device (RF mixer/generator made by Outernet).
+Designed only for moRFeus device (RF mixer/generator made by Outernet/Othernet).
 Product informations : https://store.othernet.is/products/morfeus-1
-This tool was written using only 'yad' and bash to make my moRFeus user life easier.
+This tool was written using only 'yad' as GUI and bash to make my moRFeus user life easier.

 UPDATE August 2018 : This is the new version for moRFeus_GUI, codename hydra.
 Fixes, added live-plot, progress-bar during step-sequence.